-They are where Nutmeggers (CT locals) go to find fashion-forward, casual, dressy, and business attire, as well as jewelry, accessories, and knick-knacks for any style and space.
+They are where Nutmeggers go to find fashion-forward, casual, dressy, and business attire, as well as jewelry, accessories, and knick-knacks for any style and space.

-In close proximity to the NYC thrift scene, Connecticut’s thrift stores are a best-kept secret for those on a budget looking for designer duds and treasures.
+In close proximity to the NYC thrift scene, Connecticut’s thrift stores are something of a best-kept secret for those on a budget looking for designer duds and treasures at a fraction of the price you’d pay across the state line.
+You can brush up on our thrift shopping tips before you go!

 Contents: Connecticut Thrift Stores